 We use mathematical, statistical and computational methods to analyze and model infectious diseases.
 We do not perform any lab experiments or do field work to collect data.
 Instead, we closely collaborate with experimentalists and field epidemiologists.

 Any of our projects need analytical and computational skills.
 Most projects require some level of computer programming, mostly done in the R language.
 For any project, a willingness to learn both the analytical/computational tools and the details of the biological system are crucial.

-I am currently not actively recruiting.
+I might have funding available, though I don’t have an official position posted.
 But I am always interested to hear from qualified candidates.
-Positions often come available without much warning.
-So if you are close to finishing your PhD and you are interested in the work we do, don’t hesitate to contact me.
-Also contact me if you are interested in joining the group and you can bring our own funding, or you want to develop a proposal for funding based on possible work in our group.
+Reach out, and if I think you might be a good fit, I’ll get back to you and we can talk.
+Also reach out if you are interested in joining the group and you have your own funding, or you want to develop a proposal for funding based on possible work in our group.
 Finally, I am open to joint Postdoc arrangements between my group and others, for instance colleagues from CEID or anywhere else at UGA and beyond.

 If you are a current UGA student and interested in our research, contact me and we can discuss if there are ways you can get involved.
 Also check out opportunities for external funding described below.
 And if you want to write a proposal with me as mentor, please contact me and we can discuss possible projects.
 If you are not currently a UGA student, you would need to apply to and be admitted by our program in order to join our research group.

 I sometimes have projects that might be suitable for undergraduate students.
 You will either need to know or be willing to learn programming in R and some statistics or differential equation modeling.
 If you are interested in doing some infectious disease research, take a look at some of our recent projects (e.g., the one linked to above) and if you like what you see, contact me.